Unarelith/GameKit/README.md

 GameKit is a library I made to avoid duplicating code in my projets.

-It's a small game engine built on top of SFML and OpenGL.
+It's a small game engine built on top of SDL2 and OpenGL.

 ## Documentation